- As low as $389/Night

 A Place at the Beach V Resort is located in the Shore Drive area, offering plenty of close by activities and walking distance to Ocean Annies.
 Additionally, it is close to eateries, outlets, entertainment, and other attractions."

-We hope you savor this condo as much as we do!
+We hope you appreciate this condo as much as we do!
 COMPLIMENTARY WIFI!

 NOTE: YOU WILL HAVE 1 PARKING SPACE FOR YOUR STAY AND YOU MAY CHECK AND PARK THE OTHER CARS IN ANY NEARBY PARKING METERS